 Tipping is a fact of life on a cruise.
 And cruise lines have included gratuities with your cruise fare or charged daily to your account, so they are taken care of automatically.
 That means when you eat in the free restaurants on the ship like the buffet and the main dining room, there’s no bill to pay or tip to leave.

-It can feel a little “wrong” the first time, but when you are done with dinner you simply get up and walk out.
+It can feel a little wrong the first time, but when you are done with dinner, you simply get up and walk out.

 16. Turn Your Phone On Airplane Mode Once on the Ship

-There are horror stories after horror stories of people coming back from their cruise with unexpected cell phone charges.
+There are horror stories of people coming back from their cruise with unexpected cell phone charges.
 The reason is either they use their phone willingly without realizing they are connected to a “roaming” tower or their phone used data without their knowledge for things like updating apps or downloading messages.
 No matter the reason, you don’t want to accidentally get dinged with a sky-high phone bill.
 Put your phone on airplane mode before your cruise leaves the shore.

 You should also turn on the wi-fi, which will allow you to connect for free to the cruise line’s app.
+You can also pay to connect to the ship’s wi-fi and use your phone as normal.

 17. Yes, You Can Hear Through the Walls (So Keep it Down)